Creative Carnival

 Age Group - Secondary School age Judged in year 9-11 and 12-13

-Blurb - This isn't just any art competition; it's a thrilling throwback challenge where we encourage young secondary school artists to recreate the mesmerizing, the astonishing, the jaw-dropping allure of old-school Circus and Sideshow Act posters!
-From the Flying Trapeze artist to the fierce Strongman, from the Tattooed Marvel to the Snake Charmer—dive deep into the intriguing world of vintage circus and sideshow lore.
+Blurb - This isn't just any art competition; it's a thrilling throwback challenge where we encourage young secondary school artists to recreate the mesmerizing, the astonishing, the jaw-dropping allure of wonderous Circus and Sideshow Acts!
+From the Flying Trapeze artist to the fierce Strongman, from the Tattooed Marvel to the Snake Charmer—dive deep into the intriguing world of carnival characters and sideshow lore.

 Further info

-• All entries must be on canvas or paper (max size A3)
+All entries must be on canvas or paper (max size A3) FREE CANVASES PROVIDED HERE

 Artists Extravaganza